elliewix/github-training-brain-dumps/github_directions_text_only.md

 This is a free application that is made by GitHub.
 You can download it here:  [https://desktop.github.com/](https://desktop.github.com/).

 Once you download it, open the installer and follow all the normal installation methods.
-Mac users, you'll need to drag the application to your Applications folder, and Windows users you should be able to follow all the exe direction.
+Mac users, you'll need to drag the application to your Applications folder, and Windows users you should be able to follow all the exe directions.

 After installing, go ahead and open it.
 There are some major differences between the Windows and Mac versions, so there will be notes about each as we go along.
 The biggest difference will be where you access menu items.
 Mac users will have them at the top of the screen as normal.
 Windows users will have a gear on the upper right of the screen.
 There will also be differences in what things are called, e.g. Finder vs Explorer.